jsmarier-courses/midterm-project-juyugoodwin/mpad2003_midterm_ju-yugoodwin.md

 I wanted to use the `SPLIT` function to complete this task but it was too inefficient to drag the function down to the bottom of the dataset.
 So this way was a lot more time efficient.

 ![alt text](<Screenshot 2024-11-05 124454.png>)<br>
-*Figure 9: The "Import file" prompt on Google Sheets.*
+*Figure 9: The "Split text to colums" function on Google Sheets.*

 6. To finish up, I deleted all information I deemed unnecessary like the address, latitude, longitude and description columns.